DemonMartin/tlsClient/readme.md

 # TlsClientWrapper
-A wrapper for `bogdanfinn/tls-client` based on ffi-rs for unparalleled performance and usability.
+A wrapper for `bogdanfinn/tls-client` based on koffi for unparalleled performance and usability.
 Inspired by `@dryft/tlsclient`.

 # Installation
 With npm: